akakran22/akakran22/README.md

 - 👋 Hi, I'm Aryan!
 - ⚡ Python coder with a passion for Machine Learning.
-- 🌱 I’m currently pursuing MCA specialized in AI/ML
+- 🌱 I'm presently engaged in an MCA program focused on AI/ML.